Asia Artist Awards

 Asia Artist Awards (Korean: 아시아 아티스트 어워즈; abbreviated AAA) is an awards ceremony organized by South Korea-based business newspaper Money Today and its global media brands StarNews and MTN.
-This honors the outstanding achievements and international contributions of Asian artists in television, film and music.
+This honors the outstanding achievements and international contributions of South Korean artists in Asian television, film and music.
 The inaugural ceremony was held on November 16, 2016, at Kyung Hee University's Hall of Peace in Seoul, and was broadcast live via satellite across Asia.

-The 6th edition of the awards ceremony took place on December 2, 2021 at KBS Arena, Seoul.
-It was hosted by Leeteuk and Jang Won-young.